UFC Fight Night: Rothwell vs Dos Santos: Predictions & Analysis

 A few statistical edges stand out.
 Martins throws significantly more leather — a 1.0 sig. strike per minute gap.
 Whiteford is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Martins has tighter striking defense, making opponents miss more often.

 The Pick: Lucas Martins over Robert Whiteford.
-The model gives Martins a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Martins at 53% implied while our model sees 57% — a 4-point disagreement that could signal value.
+The model gives Martins a slight nod at 56% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Jared Cannonier vs Cyril Asker